 In 2022, additional security was required at the Arena's to ensure Covid-19 protocols were in place, and the added staff time was captured as an administrative cost.
-Wages and benefits for 2023 have been reduced by \$31,853.
+Wages and benefits for 2023 have been reduced by \$50,081.
 The costs incurred in 2022 were funded from the Covid-19 Recovery Funds.

 Moving forward with planning for the next reporting requirement of asset management, the 2023 budget reflects Phase 2 of the Building Condition Assessments and Componentization for non-recreational buildings.

 Costs have been estimated at \$30,000.
 Phase 1 initiated in 2022, had focused on the three arenas/community centres with an estimated cost of \$35,000.
 The Phase 1 costs were funded from Reserves, similar to the handling of capital projects.
-Phase 2 costs have not been financed.
+Similarly, Phase 2 costs have been financed from Reserves.